The Euro 2020 group stage is over and France are still looking to add to their World Cup win by picking up the trophy they should have won in 2016.

 Didier Deschamps was a World Cup-winning captain in 1998 and he was a World Cup-winning manager 20 years later in 2018.
 He actually took charge of France in 2012 and has instituted a genuinely impressive winning mentality.
 In fact, Deschamps needs only nine more victories to clock up more wins for the French national team than any other manager has taken charge of games, full-stop.

 Deschamps’ success has come in his finely-tuned man-management skills.
-Geniuses like Karim Benzema have been discarded, with Deschamps all but admitting their talent isn’t worth the trouble they nearly always bring with them.
+Geniuses like Karim Benzema have been discarded (mostly), with Deschamps all but admitting their talent isn’t worth the trouble they nearly always bring with them.
 He’s got everyone focused and working for a side moving in the right direction.
 He’s far from expansive, which can sometimes hold France back against weaker sides, but he knows how to grind out results in the intense environment of knockout international football.

 Lloris keeps goal behind the rock-solid duo of Varane and Kimpembe.
 Out wide are Bayern duo Benjamin Pavard and Lucas Hernández.
 Naturally centre-backs, the two provide serious physical and athletic prowess on the flanks and can add to France’s defensive solidity when they retreat into a rearguard (which is most of the time).

-Kanté will hold midfield flanked by two men, one is Pogba who functions as the chief midfield playmaker of the side.
+Kanté holds midfield flanked by two men, one is Pogba who functions as the chief midfield playmaker of the side.
 He does his defensive work but is free to push forward and join the attack.
 On the other side is a more basic shuttle player; at the World Cup it was Blaise Matuidi but lately, it has been Adrien Rabiot.
 The idea of that role is that they provide supporting runs both inside and outside of the forwards, creating vertical thrust in a team short of it.

 The form guide